 The price of a solar installation has fallen dramatically in recent years, making solar more affordable than ever.
-Based on EnergySage data from solar installers nationwide, the average customer pays $3.13 per watt for solar on the EnergySage Solar Marketplace, down from $3.86 per watt in 2014 (a drop of about 19%).
+Based on EnergySage data from solar installers nationwide, the average customer pays $3.05 per watt for solar on the EnergySage Solar Marketplace.
 Some states are even seeing average prices below $3.00, and nearing $2.00 in select counties.

 What does this price drop mean for you?
-For the average U.S. homeowner, the cost of installation for an average 6 kilowatt (kW) system has fallen by $4,380 over the past several years.
+For the average U.S. homeowner, the cost of installation for an average 6 kilowatt (kW) system has fallen by several thousand dollars over the past half decade or so.
 Depending on where you live, this number could be even higher.

 Quick payback periods make solar even more affordable